gestur1976/restore-ubuntu-default-file-permissions-and-owners/README.md

 LIMITATIONS:

 It only repairs original package file and folder permissions.
 All new added files are left unchanged and need to be repaired manually.

+#Backup and restore permissions

+#backup-permissions.sh:

+It creates a backup of permissions and owners for all elements of a specified tree and stores them in a file so you'll be able to restore it later in case of disaster.

+Warning: It doesn't cross filesystem boundaries, so if you have mount points from another filesystems you'll need to backup them manually.

+Usage: ./backup-permissions.sh <base dir> <output file>

+  For example: ./backup-permissions.sh /usr ~/permissions-backup.txt

+You'll get a file with the following format;

+root:root;755;./bin/lessecho
+root:root;755;./bin/dh_gencontrol
+root:root;755;./bin/gsf-vba-dump
+root:root;755;./bin/fmt
+root:root;755;./bin/gunzip
+root:root;4755;./bin/jk_uchroot
+root:root;755;./bin/gamma4scanimage
+root:root;755;./bin/unar
+root:mail;2755;./bin/mlock
+root:root;755;./bin/cpan5.34-x86_64-linux-gnu
+root:root;755;./bin/evolution

+...

+#restore-permissions.sh

+It restores a previously created permissions from a backup file to specified base folder.
+BE CAREFUL!
+Parameters order is inverse now.

+  For example: ./restore-permissions.sh ~/permissions-backup.txt /usr